Packaging innovation

 Our strategy to optimize and increase the recyclability of packaging extends to our devices.
 We remain committed to using recyclable device packaging and to inventing recyclable solutions for heavier items that properly protect the device while maintaining our high bar for quality.

-Explore how we’re optimizing our devices , opens in a new tab
+Explore Amazon devices , opens in a new tab

 Our 2023 delivery packaging breakdown